-If you are a new or returning student, please return to AD 103 or go online to the Matriculation Homepage to schedule an appointment for orientation.
-Otherwise, you should speak with a counselor to confirm the accuracy of your course selection before you register and enroll in classes.
+If you are a new or returning student, please return to the Assessment Office or go online to the Student Success and Support Program Homepage to schedule an appointment for orientation (or you can complete the online student orientation) and counseling.

 Most new students will take the computerized Math and English placement tests.
 Students with limited English language ability will take the ESL (English as Second Language) exam.

 Click on the following link for a full description of the Math and English tests and to see sample questions: Sample Questions [PDF].

 For English as a Second Language (ESL) sample questions, see ESL Sample Questions [PDF].